Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 What race you choose only has an impact on the story of the game.
 While there are a few racial skills that are unique to them, they are designed to not be very strong, this is done so one race is not preferential over another.

+### 0.1.1 The elder Dragons

+The elder dragons are massive dragons that consume magic.
+After consuming magic they tend to sleep for millennials.
+In Guild Wars 2 they are awakening and destroying everything they touch with their primordial forces.

-### 0.1.1 Norn
+### 0.1.2 Norn

 The Norn I don't actually know jack shit about besides that they are over sized humans that can transform into animals.
 Their main city is Hoelbrak, which they built after they were forced out of the north by the elder dragon Jormag.

-### 0.1.2 Charr
+### 0.1.3 Charr

 The Charr are a feline race native to Tyria.
-250 years ago they fought war against the humans to reclaim territories taken from them by the humans.
+250 years ago they fought one of their final major offensives in the  war against the humans to reclaim territories taken from them.
 Their main city in the game is the black citadel, built on the ruins of the old human kingdom of Ascalon.
 Since the conflict is still going on relations are complicated between Humans and Charr.

-### 0.1.3 Asura
+### 0.1.4 Asura

 The Asura are one of the older races.
 Though not native to the surface they were forced out of the underground by the elder dragon Primordus.
 They are best known for their intelligence, technological advantages and their inflated ego.
 Their main city is Rata Sum, built after they had to escape the underground.

-### 0.1.4 Sylvari
+### 0.1.5 Sylvari

 The Sylvari are the youngest race of the planet, only having come to live ~25 years before the events of Guild Wars 2.
-Their main city is the Grove, where they all awaken from the dream to come into this world.
+Their main city is the Grove, where they all awaken from the dream, the mysterious stage of consciousness that they experience prior to their awakening, to come into this world.

-### 0.1.5 Humans
+### 0.1.6 Humans

 Humans are the only non-native race on the planet that the player can choose.
 While a thriving force on Tyria in the older times, they are only a shadow of their former glory and influence.
 Their capital City is Divinity's Reach, one of the last major human cities.